 Pregnancy and Reproductive Health:

-GLP-1 + GIP medications may cause harm to a fetus and should not be used during pregnancy or by individuals planning to become pregnant.
+GLP-1 medications may cause harm to a fetus and should not be used during pregnancy or when planning to become pregnant.
 Discontinue at least two months before a planned pregnancy.

 Common Side Effects: